December 16, 2021

 Intolerance of Uncertainty

-The construct of Intolerance of Uncertainty (IU) was developed in the 1990s by a group of Canadian researchers (Freeston et al, 1994).
-IU has been defined as “a dispositional characteristic that results from a set of negative beliefs about uncertainty and its implications and involves the tendency to react negatively on an emotional, cognitive, and behavioral level to uncertain situations and events” (Buhr & Dugas, 2009, p.216)
+Developed in the 1990s by a group of Canadian researchers (Freeston et al, 1994), the construct of Intolerance of Uncertainty (IU) has been defined as “a dispositional characteristic that results from a set of negative beliefs about uncertainty and its implications and involves the tendency to react negatively on an emotional, cognitive, and behavioral level to uncertain situations and events” (Buhr & Dugas, 2009, p.216)

 We help patients increase their tolerance for uncertainty, rather than increasing certainty itself.
 We use strategies based in cognitive-behaviour therapy (CBT) and a new wave of CBT called acceptance and commitment therapy (ACT):